 At writing this in 2013, the track conditions are good and varied, although there is some dodgy erosion around the steep (and steeper every time I visit) point where Hungerfords Track joins from the northern side of the river.
 This is the access to Pierces Pass and an exit route to Bells Line of Road.

-It’s hard to describe the beauty in this place.
-I once led a Silent Walk along here for my club where the plan is to not speak whilst walking, taking your breaks in soilitude and quiet contemplation, but where chatting quietly around the camp at night is welcome.
+It’s hard to describe the beauty of this place.
+I once led a Silent Walk along here for my club where the plan is to not speak whilst walking, taking your breaks in solitude and quiet contemplation, but where chatting quietly around the camp at night is welcome.
 It’s during this trip that I realised how noisy the bush can be.
 Birds, bubbling water, wind in the trees and the plod of walker’s feet.

-I usually aim to have lunch (late) in Little Blue Gum Forest, from where it’s just over 2km to the Blue Gum Forest proper and the junction with the Perry’s Lookdown track.
+I usually aim to have lunch (late) in Little Blue Gum Forest, from where it’s just over 2km to the Blue Gum Forest proper and the junction with Perry’s Lookdown track.

 The junction with the track to Perry’s Lookdown is marked in a modern sense with a good National Parks and Wildlife Service (NPWS) sign, along with a new (2012) information board that explains the history of the forest and other interesting facts.
 The traditional marker, however, is a massive (and I mean MASSIVE) Blue Gum.
 This grandfather has been the familiar, welcoming friend to countless bushwalkers over the years.
 It’s hard to miss and if you say “the big tree” to any bushwalker from the region, they’ll know what you mean… Even in amongst a forest of other towering giants, this gentleman stands out.

 So, now the real fun begins.
 Perry’s Lookdown ascends roughly 600m in 1km.
 If you do the maths, you’ll realise what that means.
 The NPWS sign at the bottom suggests 2-3hrs for the ascent, but this would be for someone with low fitness.
-The best advice I can give is to start with a pace that will be sustainable throughout, even if it feels like a slow plod at beginning, you’ll be glad you did when you get to the steeper, wider steps and finally the rock steps, minor scrambles and steep steel stairs at the top.
+The best advice I can give is to start with a pace that will be sustainable throughout, even if it feels like a slow plod at the beginning, you’ll be glad you did when you get to the steeper, wider steps and finally the rock steps, minor scrambles and steep steel stairs at the top.
 Oh and most importantly… Don’t forget to look behind you and admire the view along the way.
 If nothing else, it gives you a chance to catch your breath… One of my favourite excuses!

 Once at the top, you’ll see a poignant memorial to 4 young bushwalkers who died in a bushfire here in 1957.
 After a pause to reflect and let the heartbeat return to normal, then continue to follow the track up to the carpark.